ravenscar/franken-srp/README.md

 When we first looked at [Amplify](https://github.com/aws-amplify/amplify-js) it has 400 open issues, at the time of writing this, not too much later, it has over 700.
 I had several Github issues open on it and its [predecessor](https://github.com/amazon-archives/amazon-cognito-auth-js) in addition to some AWS enterprise support tickets and did not feel like they were likely to be solved any time soon.
 After looking at the codebase it became clear that the quality of the code was not something we looked forward to be tied to long term.

 I feel there is a very narrow set of applications where I would feel comfortable recommending Amplify, if you're not doing a high school project I expect you would fall outside this set.
-I hope this changes in the future and more development time is allocated to it so the project an match the marketing promises.
+I hope this changes in the future and more development time is allocated to it so the project can match the marketing promises.